What we do?

 Local Immigration Partnerships (LIPs) represent an opportunity for communities to bring together diverse stakeholders to collaborate on and coordinate local strategies and plans for welcoming, settling and integrating immigrants and refugees.

-They are not direct service providers, but rather coordinators of local initiatives that involve actors from the host community and newcomers in partnership to build a community that is welcoming and inclusive.
+We are not direct service providers, but rather coordinators of local initiatives that involve actors from the host community and newcomers in partnership to build a community that is welcoming and inclusive.

 What is LIP?